TejeshT/TejeshT/README.md

-- 👋 Hi, I’m @Tejesh T
+- 👋 Hi, I’m @Tejesh
-- 👀 I’m interested in Software IT field, linux, Networking, cloud computing jobs
+- 👀 I am a Software Developer.
-- 📫 How to reach me... contact me 9989021550/thambatejesh118@gmail.com
+- 📫

 <!---
 TejeshT/TejeshT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.